-The following conditions must be satisfied:
+For expert evidence to be admissible in court, the following conditions must be satisfied:

-- The evidence must be helpful to the court in arriving at its conclusion;
+- The evidence must be helpful to the court in arriving at its conclusion

-- There must be body of expertise in the area in question;
+- There must be body of expertise in the area in question

-- Permission to rely on the expert evidence must be obtained from the court.
+- Permission to rely on the expert evidence must be obtained from the court

-Where there is a conflict between an expert and lay witnesses, generally the judge should refuse to accept the lay evidence in preference to uncontradicted expert evidence.
+Where there is a conflict between an expert and lay witnesses, the judge will usually refuse to accept the lay evidence in preference to uncontradicted expert evidence.
 However, the judge is not obliged to accept expert evidence if there are sufficient grounds for rejecting it, such as where it does not speak to a relevant issue, or where the judge does not believe the expert or is otherwise unconvinced by it.

-- Directions regarding expert evidence
+Directions regarding expert evidence

-- Joint instruction of experts
+Joint instruction of experts